ericanastas/save-slack-to-dynalist-zap/README.md

 1. Create a new Zapier Zap
 2. Choose the Slack app and the "New Saved Message" trigger event
 3. Follow the prompts to authenticate Zapier with the apropriate Slack acccount.
-4. Add a **Code by Zapier** app and the "Run Javascript" action event.
+4. Add a "Code by Zapier" app and the "Run Javascript" action event.
 5. Configure the "Input Data" fields described below.
 6. Copy the code in `code.js` into the "Code" input.